newt0/defaimint/pitch/script_short_v2.md

 ## Title

-**"What if you could mint an NFT just once, and AI would manage your assets for you?"**
+Imagine minting an NFT once — and never worrying about DeFi again.

 We present **DeFAI Mint**.
 Our slogan: _"Mint to DeFAI.
-AI Agent as NFT."_
+Vibe Trading as NFT."_

 ## 🔥 MARKET REALITY: DeFi × AI is Inevitable, Yet Unfair

 Crypto investing has exceeded human capacity:
-140,000 tokens created daily, countless protocols, endless volatility.

-DeFi × AI promises to simplify this chaos.
-But today, it does the opposite.
+Over 140,000 tokens are launched every single day.
+Protocols are fragmented.
+Volatility is endless.

+In theory, AI should simplify it all.
+In practice?
+It doesn’t.
 Experts use AI to gain an edge.
 Beginners fall further behind.
 The result?